 Get locals together for a pub/coffee/dessert crawl around your town.
 Ask businesses ahead of time if they can offer any discounts for your event.
 Make it more fun for adding a theme and wearing costumes around a holiday like Halloween, Valentine’s Day, or the 4th of July!

-And there are new fundraising ideas that are taking off virally in social media at a more frequent pace than we have ever seen… considering the speed with which ideas are shared, you merely need to pay attention to what’s trending.
+In addition to these ideas, there are new fundraising ideas that are taking off virally in social media at a more frequent pace than we have ever seen.
+Considering the speed with which ideas are shared, you merely need to pay attention to what’s trending.
 And a great place to start is with your donors!

 Are you listening to what your donors are talking about, liking and sharing on social media?
 This is an excellent place to start.
 What about your community?